What is Entrepreneurship Development in India?

 • Training and Skill Development.

-MSME is given strong support to function and compete in the national and global markets.
+MSMEs receive strong support to operate and compete in national and global markets.

 Role of the Ministry of Skill Development and Entrepreneurship (MSDE)

-The Indian Government established the Ministry of Skill Development and Entrepreneurship (MSDE), which is used to develop skills and entrepreneurship throughout India.
+The Indian Government established the Ministry of Skill Development and Entrepreneurship (MSDE) to promote skill development and entrepreneurship throughout India.

 Key Responsibilities: